-Development will proceed typically from north to south along Riel Drive and servicing infrastructure into the ASP area and from the east to facilitate the looping of water services.
-The first stage of development extended Riel Drive south to LeClair Way and to Ray Gibbon Drive.
-This created a temporary atgrade intersection to be eventually replaced by a full interchange.
+Development will proceed typically from north to south with the extension of along Riel Drive and servicing infrastructure into the ASP area and from the east to facilitate the looping of water services.
+The first stage of development extendeds Riel Drive south to LeClair Way and to Ray Gibbon Drive.
+This will-created a temporary at-grade intersection to be eventually replaced by a full interchange.
 The first stage of development was completed in 2011.

 Development has occurred in the northwest portion of the Plan Area with the extension of Riel Drive from Levasseur Road to LeClair Way; the development of a storm water management facility; and 101 Riel Drive, an industrial/commercial site that was completed in 2011.
 The anticipated development of the remainder of South Riel could see simultaneous development activities.
-The Midtown residential portion will develop as stage C as shown on Figure 10 - Staging.
+The Midtown residential portion will develop as stage C as shown on Figure 10 Staging.from north to south as will the industrial/commercial located south of LeClair Way.
 The site at 151 Riel Drive can occur without any dependency on development of the residential or industrial/commercial areas.